 Essentially, the periodontist is like a master of many trades.
 This professional must analyze and anticipate future tooth and gum conditions, as well as repair existing ones.
 The periodontist is an extensively trained oral professional skilled in keeping your teeth's support structures safe and protected, so that your jawbone, gums, and connective tissues are working to the best of their potential.
 If we assess that any of these elements require treatment, immediate action will be required.

 Without treatment, damage to gums can lead to a tooth-loss or even jaw or gum-disease.
 In severe situations, it may also become necessary to remove part of the jawbone.
 All the more reason to ensure our periodontist inspects your mouth at your earliest convenience.
 We work to correct issues with soft tissue early to prevent any possible dangers.
 Prevention is the name of the game, but the periodontist is no stranger to surgery, which can be required, but only in the most severe of cases.

 Early stages of gum disease are not to be taken lightly, as they can occasionally communicate warning signs for more serious conditions like cancer, particularly in males.
-By checking for these severe issues early on, the periodontist Petaluma can successfully diagnose and treat problems caught early.
+By checking for these severe issues early on, periodontiscs in Petaluma can successfully diagnose and treat problems caught early.